dy/subscript/plan.md

 * [ ] Should we retain `subscript.eval` and `subscript.parse` for different purpose uses?
   * Alternatively, we can come up with `node` constructor that can either create an eval function or generate AST
   * Or we can still stuff ast into eval
+  * Wasm is still faster for parsing and evaluating.
+Keeping ast it useful.

+* [ ] Would be nice to provide actual analyzable tree, not just eval function.
+  + ast enables easier access to underlying tokens (no need to fake id function), no need to store .of, .id etc.
+    + that would solve collecting arguments case
+  + that would allow different targets by user demand
+  + ast makes many custom operators direct ones, like . or
+  + ast is possible to eval in wasm, since it's declaratively defined
+  + that would allow swizzles, pre-eval and various node optimizations like a++ → a+=1, a,b = 1 → a=1, b=1
+  - stuffing tree into subscript seems to be dissolving main point: terse, fast expressions.

 * [ ] Better interop.
 Maybe we're too narrow atm.
 Practice shows some syntax info is missing, like collecting args etc.
   * [ ] different targets: lispy calltree, wasm binaries, regular ast, transform to wat, unswizzle